 If the person that is at fault does not have liability insurance or does not have enough liability insurance to cover for your injuries, pain, and suffering, and you carry UM/UIM insurance on your own policy, you can now seek to use those UM/UIM benefits from your own insurance policy.
 However, when you make a claim for UM/UIM insurance benefits on your own insurance policy, your insurance provider has the right to “step in the shoes” of the person that was at fault.
 This means that your insurance provider may deny providing you with UM/UIM insurance benefits if it believes you were at fault for the accident or if it does not want to tender the full amount of those benefits to you.
 Remember when I said that insurance companies will do anything and everything to not pay out benefits?

-If the individual at fault has liability insurance and you have been seeking treatment from medical providers for some time, you are now ready to make a demand for money from the at-fault individual’s insurance company or file suit.
+If the individual at fault has liability insurance and you have been seeking treatment from medical providers for some time, you are now ready to make a demand for money from the at-fault individual’s insurance company or file a suit.
 This step in the process should be discussed with your attorney to decide what is the best approach.
 Remember, although this process might seem long and arduous, the attorneys at Schirmer Law will be there to guide you every step of the way and will make sure that you are compensated for your injuries.

 If you have been involved in a car accident, are experiencing health issues due to mold in your residence, or have slipped on someone’s property, give the attorneys at Schimer Law a call to schedule a free consultation.